Stoozing – make free cash

 Or see your chances of acceptance:MSE's Eligibility Calculator

-Only make the MINIMUM repayments.
-Don't try to repay this card in full.
-Just set up a direct debit to make the minimum monthly repayments, usually around 2.5% of the outstanding balance.
-Don't miss any payments, or you could lose the 0% promo offer, messing up your entire plan.
+Don't try to repay this card.
+Just set up a direct debit to make the minimum monthly repayments, usually around 2% of the outstanding balance.
+As all spending is on the credit card, cash isn't withdrawn from your current account, allowing unspent wages to build up.

 STEP 3: Earn max interest on the 'debts'

 - Top paying current accounts.
 The top savings rates right now come from savings accounts linked to current accounts – though this is only usually on smaller amounts.
-See our Best Bank Accounts guide for the current crop.
+See our Best bank accounts guide for the current crop.

-- Pay cash into a flexible or offset mortgage.
-Whether you should do this will depend on what your mortgage rate is, and whether the mortgage allows you to offset the interest against savings (most don't, and don't confuse this with overpaying – it's not the same thing).
 As a rule of thumb, if your savings rate is higher than your mortgage rate, then save.
-If your mortgage rate's higher than what you can get on savings, then offsetting will be a better use of your stoozed cash.
+If your mortgage rate's higher than what you can get on savings, then offsetting will likely be a better use of your stoozed cash.

 Will stoozing hit your credit score?